DEBISHREENAYAK/AddressAPI_sqlite_swaggerdocrdoc/README.md

 to run  the  api :
-cmd : - [  python -m uvicorn application:app --reload ]
+cmd : - [  python -m uvicorn main:app --reload]

 libraries used :